 - (2) Such notice shall be signed by the clerk of the court specifying a date fixed by him for the holding of the enquiry; shall be addressed to the judgment debtor giving him at least seven days' notice of such enquiry and shall require the judgment debtor to produce at the enquiry a statement- - (i) of his assets and liabilities; - (ii) of his monthly or weekly income and expenses, supported by documentary evidence and if he is in receipt of emoluments, a statement by his employer giving full particulars of such emoluments; and - (iii) any book of account or other document in his possession or custody or under his control specified in such notice. - (3) The notice shall be served on the debtor personally by the messenger, but if personal service is impracticable, the messenger shall report such fact to the judgment creditor who may apply to the court in chambers for directions as to service in some other manner.
 The court may then authorize service in any other manner permitted by the rules relating to service of process. - (4) On receipt of such notice, but before the date fixed for the enquiry, the judgment debtor may produce to the judgment creditor the documents referred to in paragraphs (i), (ii) and (iii) of subsection (2) and make a written offer to liquidate the debt in instalments or otherwise.
 A copy of such written offer shall forthwith be filed by the judgment debtor with the clerk of the court and the judgment creditor shall inform the said clerk whether he accepts or declines the offer.
 If any such offer is accepted, the clerk of the court shall notify the judgment debtor of that fact and that he need not appear at the enquiry, and the court may, on the return day, make an appropriate order in terms of sub-section (7).
-Upon such an order having been made, the clerk of the court shall notify the judgment debtor by registered post of the order and of the terms thereof. - (5) (a) If the judgment debtor fails to appear at the enquiry on the date specified in the notice, the court may authorize the issue of a warrant for his arrest. - (b) On the date when the judgment debtor is brought before the court on the said warrant, the court may, in summary manner, enquire into the failure of the judgment debtor to obey or comply with the said notice, and unless it is proved that the judgment debtor had a reasonable excuse for such disobedience or failure, impose upon the judgment debtor a fine not exceeding fifty pounds, or in default of payment imprisonment for a period not exceeding three months or such imprisonment without the option of a fine. - (c) Such sentence shall be enforced and shall be subject to an appeal as if it were a sentence in a criminal case imposed by the Magistrate's Court of the district in which it was imposed. - (6) On the appearance of the judgment debtor at the enquiry the court in chambers shall at the request of the judgment creditor or suo motu call on the judgment debtor to give evidence on oath as to his financial position and to produce the documents referred to in paragraphs (i), (ii) and (iii) of sub-section (2) (which shall be admissible in evidence), and shall permit the examination or crossexamination of such judgment debtor on all matters affecting his failure to pay the judgment debt, and the court shall hear such further evidence as may be called either by the judgment debtor or the judgment creditor which is material to the determination of the judgment debtor's financial position. - (7) The court may, after having heard the evidence adduced- - (a) authorize the issue of a warrant of execution against the movable or immovable property of the judgment debtor or such portion of it as the court deems fit; - (b) make an order in terms of section seventy-two;
+Upon such an order having been made, the clerk of the court shall notify the judgment debtor by registered post of the order and of the terms thereof. - (5) (a) If the judgment debtor fails to appear at the enquiry on the date specified in the notice or on any later date to which the enquiry has been postponed by the court, the court may upon the application of the judgment creditor, authorise the issue of a warrant for his arrest: Provided that the execution of any such warrant may at any time be suspended at the request of the judgment creditor or by the court for good cause: Provided further that if the judgment debtor fails to appear at the enquiry on any date to which such enquiry has been postponed by the court after any such warrant has been suspended under any provision of this subsection, the said warrant may be re-issued by the judgment creditor without a further order of court. - (b) The warrant for the judgment debtor's arrest shall be prepared by the judgment creditor and shall be signed by the judgment creditor or his attorney and the clerk of the court and shall be executed by the messenger of the court.